18F/handbook/docs/03-policies/2019 Summit.md

 ## Leadership
 ### How YOU can help
 *   Help keep the event space clean and tidy
-*   Reach out to folks who are attending the retreat for the first time
+*   Reach out to folks who are attending the Summit for the first time
 *   Engage and participate in the conversations in which you're involved
 *   Look for opportunities to help create a platform for your quieter coworkers to be heard
 *   Help smoothly transition the team between sessions